 The Huntington Library & Gardens

-If Grandma or Grandpa are history or art buffs this is the place.
-Also, if they really like elegant things.
+If Grandma or Grandpa are history or art buffs, then this is definitely the place to take them.
+It's also a good stop if they really like elegant things.
 And peace and quiet.
-Which we all know, your kids aren't providing.
 The Huntington boasts a library chock full of rare books, collections and photographs and the art galleries house classic works to more recent rotating exhibitions.
 They also have an elegant tea room.
-Grandparents happy.
-The Children's Garden is a fantastic, splashtastic exploratory romping space for your young hellions, and they can also terrorize ducks at the pond and play ninja in the Japanese Gardens.
-You can sip wine at the new cafe by the entrance.
-Everyone happy.

 The Huntington Gardens